-If you’re like me and can’t help slipping a bit of HP into your everyday routine (e.g. saying espresso patronum whenever you press the button on the coffee machine) then why not check out some of the wandrous (forgive me) HP attractions London has to offer.
+If you’re like me and can’t help slipping a bit of HP into your everyday routine (e.g. saying espresso patronum whenever you press the button on the coffee machine) then why not check out some of the wandrous (forgive me) Harry Potter attractions London has to offer.
 And if you haven’t managed to bag tickets to Harry Potter and the Cursed Child, then no worries – there are plenty of magical things you can do in the capital.

 1. The Georgian House Hotel and it’s wonderful Wizarding Chambers.